routingblog/arbitration/content/docs/problems.md

 # Qualifications of Arbiters {id=qualification}

-- There are no rules for who may be an arbitor (except if specified in the contract)
+- There are no rules for who may be an arbiter (except if specified in the contract)

 - In contrast to litigation, where jurists are subject to enforceable rules designed to foster impartiality and resist corruption, there is no government mechanism for attempting to foster arbitrator neutrality and competence. [^stempelkangaroo3]